 Your diet should be full of ingredients that provide nutritional value to help ensure you are as healthy as you can possibly be.
 One of these ingredients that should be in your everyday diet is wheat germ.
-Here is a quick breakdown of what wheat germ is, where it can be found, and how you can implement it into your everyday diet.
+Here is a quick breakdown of what wheat germ is, where it can be found, health benefits of wheat germ, and how you can implement it into your everyday diet.

 What is wheat germ?